epiphyt/impressum/README.md

 == Description ==

 _Impressum_ adds a full-fledged and easy to use imprint generator in your WordPress dashboard.
 Once setup, _Impressum_ takes care of your legal notices.
-Once legal requirements change, _Impressum_ will update your legal texts either on its own or asks for your help if the changes can't be made automatically.
+Once legal requirements change, _Impressum_ will update your legal content either on its own or asks for your help if the changes can't be made automatically.
 Your imprint is generated right within WordPress, so your personal information won't be sent to a third party server.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/impressum` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
+1. Activate the plugin through the "Plugins" screen in WordPress.
-1. Use the Settings->Impressum screen to configure the plugin.
+1. Use the **Settings > Impressum** screen to configure the plugin.
-1. Add the `[impressum]` shortcode wherever you want to output your imprint.
+1. Add the "Imprint" block wherever you want to output your imprint.

 == Frequently Asked Questions ==